mdgart/mauro-sdk/README.md

 # MovieSDK documentation
-## A experimental generic API to SDK class for Python with an implementation for Movies API
+## An experimental generic API to SDK class for Python with an implementation for Movies API

 This package contains two classes:
 The APItoSDK class provides a way to quickly create SKD based on a configuration file, the code is in core.py.